Back To Search Results

 Pathophysiology

-Abnormalities in the vestibular system accounts for the symptoms of vertigo.
-Abnormalities may result from damage or dysfunction in the peripheral vestibular system, such as the vestibular labyrinth or vestibular nerve, or a disturbance central vestibular system found in the brainstem and cerebellum.[1]
-Though there may be a permanent vestibular disturbance, the symptom of vertigo is never permanent as the central nervous system adapts over days to weeks.[14]
+Abnormalities in the peripheral vestibular system can cause symptoms of vertigo.
+These abnormalities may result from damage or dysfunction in parts like the vestibular labyrinth or the vestibular nerve, or occur alongside disturbances in the central vestibular system, specifically in the brainstem and cerebellum.[1]
+Although a lasting peripheral structural vestibular disturbance may persist, the symptom of vertigo is not permanent, as the central nervous system adapts over days to weeks due to neuroplasticity.[19][20][21]

-Infections can cause vertigo by involving the peripheral or central vestibular system.
-Viral labyrinthitis is the most common example.
-Otomastoiditis is an infection of the tympanic and mastoid cavities typically caused by bacterial agents, the most common being Streptococcus pneumoniae and Haemophilus influenzae.
-Acute cerebellitis is encephalitis that is restricted to the cerebellum.
-It is most common in children and Varicella-zoster virus is the leading cause.
-Cholesteatoma can be acquired or congenital, occurring in the pars flaccida or pars tensa, caused by the abnormal proliferation of keratinized stratified squamous epithelium.[16]
+Infections can cause vertigo through involvement of the peripheral or central vestibular system, with viral labyrinthitis being the most common example.
+Otomastoiditis is an infection of the tympanic and mastoid cavities, usually caused by bacterial agents, especially Streptococcus pneumoniae and Haemophilus influenzae.
+Acute cerebellitis is a form of encephalitis limited to the cerebellum.
+This condition mainly affects children, with the Varicella-zoster virus identified as the primary causative agent.
+Finally, cholesteatoma can be acquired or congenital, occurring in the pars flaccida or pars tensa, and results from abnormal proliferation of keratinized stratified squamous epithelium.[22]

 History and Physical

-The initial goal in diagnosis is determining whether or not the patient is truly experiencing vertigo, as most patients report dizziness as a chief complaint.
-To elicit true vertigo symptoms, a provider may ask, "Does it feel like the room is spinning around you?" or "Do you feel like you are the one spinning?"
-[1] Once vertigo has been identified, a thorough history helps the provider differentiate between a central and peripheral etiology of vertigo.
-Eliciting a time course of symptoms is one of the best ways to determine the underlying etiology.
-A provider may classify whether the symptoms are acute or chronic, recurrent or persistent, and progressive or non-progressive.
-For instance, chronic and recurrent vertigo lasting for a few minutes or less is often associated with benign paroxysmal positional vertigo.
-A single episode lasting minutes to hours can be caused by a vestibular migraine or even a more serious underlying diagnosis, such as a transient ischemic attack.
-More prolonged episodes lasting days can be seen in both peripheral and central causes, such as vestibular neuritis or cerebellopontine angle tumors.
-[1]
+The initial diagnosis aims to confirm whether the patient is experiencing vertigo since most patients report dizziness as their primary complaint.
+Vertigo is an abnormal sensation of movement or rotation experienced by the patient or their environment.
+To elicit actual vertigo symptoms, a clinician may ask, "Does it feel like the room is spinning around you?" or "Do you feel like you are the one spinning?"[1]
+Once vertigo has been identified, a comprehensive medical history helps the clinician distinguish between central and peripheral etiologies of vertigo.
+Eliciting a detailed timeline of symptom progression is among the most effective methodologies for determining the underlying cause.
+A clinician may classify symptoms as acute or chronic, recurrent or persistent, and progressive or nonprogressive.
+For example, chronic and recurrent vertigo lasting a few minutes or less is frequently associated with benign paroxysmal positional vertigo.
+A solitary episode lasting from minutes to hours may be attributable to a vestibular migraine or potentially a more serious underlying condition, such as a transient ischemic attack.
+Conversely, episodes of longer duration, extending over days, can occur in both peripheral and central causes, such as vestibular neuritis or lesions at the cerebellopontine angle tumors.[1]

 Evaluation